 Group Tutoring is a 1- hour tutoring session that meets weekly when classes are in session.
 It is led by a Master Tutor in this course who will go over a few concepts taught in the course that week and take questions of those present who want the tutor to explain things a bit more.
 When you are enrolled in a course which offers group tutoring, you will automatically be invited to participate.

 Which courses have a group tutoring session and when are they?

 Each semester, we provide a short list of courses with high-volume requests.
-For the Fall of 2021 the following courses have a single weekly group tutoring session scheduled on the following days and times:
+For the Spring of 2022 the following courses have a single weekly group tutoring session scheduled on the following days and times:

 For each course listed above in which you are currently enrolled, you will receive one email to your Baylor email address at the start of the semester.(If you lose this email, please let us know and we will have a second one sent to you.)
 You are allowed to sign up once per week (as long as you are in the first 30 people who grab a spot.)
 We encourage folks to sign up a week or two at a time so everyone gets a chance to attend, and each person can decide if GT is a good fit for your learning style.
 If you have not used up all 11 spots per course that you are eligible to grab in a semester, you will get reminders from the Navigate scheduler that you still have spots to schedule.
 How will I be invited to attend?